top of page

 Presently, there is no standard sign or symbol that lets somebody know the location of an AED.
 Currently, a common symbol used is the green background, white writing, and a white heart with a lightning bolt going through it.
 The similarity between this symbol and the commonly used First Aid symbol may lead to confusion in a high-stress moment.

 An AED is NOT a piece of first aid equipment, and as such, should not be aligned with the symbol for first aid.
 An AED is a piece of lifesaving, emergency resuscitation equipment.
-As such, it needs its own, uniquely identifiable nationally-recognised symbol so that in the event of a cardiac arrest, a panicked bystander does not go and approach someone with a first aid symbol displayed on the doorway of their business instead of going to the business with a Heart of the Nation symbol.
+It needs its own, uniquely identifiable nationally-recognised symbol so that in the event of a cardiac arrest, a panicked bystander does not go and approach someone with a first aid symbol displayed on the doorway of their business instead of going to the business with a Heart of the Nation symbol.

 Our goal is to help save lives - but we cannot do it alone - we need the community to buy into this initiative, and help support the awareness of this symbol of recognition for those businesses, workplaces and community groups that have AED's on-site to help save lives.
 Remember - this is not a matter of first aid - it's life and death, and needs to be prioritised as such!